Adrienne J. Sutton, Ph.D.

 Research Interests

-My research centers around the patterns of air-sea CO2 exchange and ocean acidification in open ocean, coastal, and coral reef environments.
+My research centers around the patterns of air-sea CO2 exchange and ocean carbonate chemistry in open ocean, coastal, and coral reef environments.
 Specifically, I am interested in using interdisciplinary approaches to explore how physical and biological mechanisms, such as the El Nino/Southern Oscillation and coral reef metabolism, drive variations in ocean carbon chemistry across time and space.
 These approaches include using autonomous instrumentation on buoys and other platforms to better understand natural variability and long-term trends in ocean carbon.

 Contact Information